Accommodation

 • Mark Point campground

-Offering 2 camp sites and great views of the Coorong Lagoon, this campground is accessible by 2WD.
+Offering 1 camp site where you can launch your boat into the Coorong Lagoon, this campground is accessible by 2WD.

 Please note the nearby boat launch is used by commercial fishermen, often early in the morning.